The investigation of psychedelic drugs for their medical benefits is attracting investors. How does the leading US drug agency feel?

 As a federal agency, the FDA has to adhere to federal policy for drugs in the US.
 The country's national drug-scheduling system provides data on all kinds of drugs and the regulations they must follow.

-Several psychedelic compounds currently find themselves in the Schedule I category, which receives the heaviest scrutiny in the eyes of federal authorities.
+All major psychedelic compounds beyond Ketamine are currently listed in the Schedule I category, which receives the heaviest scrutiny in the eyes of federal authorities.
+This means that psychedelics such as ibogaine and psilocybin are in the same class as heroin and methamphetamines.
 Cannabis is also listed in this segment.

 If this is the case, then why are companies in the psychedelic drug development space pursuing clinical studies and looking for FDA approval?
 Interestingly, despite the legal status of these drugs, the FDA isn't so closed off that it won't examine their potential.

-During the first Prohibition Partners LIVE online event, Rick Doblin, founder and executive director of the Multidisciplinary Association for Psychedelic Studies (MAPS), told the audience he sees the FDA as an engaged partner in conversations surrounding the construction of clinical trials with psychedelic agents.
+During the first Prohibition Partners LIVE online event, Rick Doblin, founder and executive director of MAPS, told the audience he sees the FDA as an engaged partner in conversations surrounding the construction of clinical trials with psychedelic agents.

 Significance of changing mentality on psychedelics

-A report by Psychedelic Support highlights the fact that the FDA and National Institutes of Health have commented on the medical benefits associated with psychedelics-based treatments.
+A report by Psychedelic Support highlighted the fact that the FDA and National Institutes of Health have commented on the medical benefits associated with psychedelics-based treatments.